ujihisa/bundler/README.markdown

     # Require something other than the default.
     gem "yajl-ruby", "0.6.7", :require_as => "yajl/json_gem"

-    # Works exactly like :vendored_at, but first downloads the repo from
+    # Works exactly like :path, but first downloads the repo from
     # git and handles stashing the files for you.
-As with :vendored_at,
+As with :path,
     # Bundler will automatically use *.gemspec files in the root or anywhere
     # in the repository.
     gem "rails", "3.0.pre", :git => "git://github.com/rails/rails.git"